 03 of 22

 Choose a Concept

 I say choose a concept because a theme can feel overly planned.
 You want your spring table setting to feel fresh and original.
 Your concept can be based on location, occasion or setting.
-For example if it's a Mother's Day gathering you are planning feel free to indulge on neutral and blush tones.
+For example, if it's a Mother's Day gathering you are planning, feel free to indulge on neutral and blush tones.
 Celebrating in a field of flowers?
-Pull inspiration from the colors of nature that surrounds you.
+Pull inspiration from the colors of nature that surround you.